vic-ma/website/content/posts/2025-05-15-introduction/index.md

 categories = ['GSoC']
 +++

 I will be contributing to GNOME Crosswords, as part of the Google Summer of Code 2025 program.
 My project adds construction aids to the Crosswords editor.
-These aids provide hints, warnings, and statistics that help the user create better crossword puzzles.
+These aids provide hints, warnings, and data that help the user create better crossword puzzles.

 ## GNOME Crosswords

-The [GNOME Crosswords](https://gitlab.gnome.org/jrb/crosswords) project consists of two parts:
+The [GNOME Crosswords](https://gitlab.gnome.org/jrb/crosswords) project consists of two applications:
 * The [Crosswords player](https://flathub.org/apps/org.gnome.Crosswords), which you can use to play crossword puzzles.
 * The [Crosswords editor](https://flathub.org/apps/org.gnome.Crosswords.Editor), which you can use to create crossword puzzles.

-My project focuses on the Crosswords editor.
+This is the focus of my project.

-If you would like to learn more about GNOME Crosswords, check out the [GUADEC presentation](https://www.youtube.com/watch?v=fcQfpQLLzYo) that Jonathan Blandford, the creator of Crosswords, gave last year.
+If you would like to learn more about GNOME Crosswords, check out this [GUADEC presentation](https://www.youtube.com/watch?v=fcQfpQLLzYo) that Jonathan Blandford, the creator of Crosswords, gave last year.

 ## Crossword construction